rishabhagr97/Knowledge/Nmap.md

 To ignore Reverse DNS lookup use -n

 To force reverse DNS for offline hosts also use -R

+To do fast scan for first 100 default ports use -F

+To do port scan in consecutive order use -r

 # Host Discovery
 There are 3 methods to do host discovery
 - ARP scan: This scan uses ARP requests to discover live hosts